-The Placement Program
+The Placement Program for degree seeking students

 The Department of English and Humanities and the Department of Mathematics use ACT subscores to place incoming students into first-year English and Mathematics courses.